ajalzahrani/ova-app/spesc/ova-system-requirements.md

 - Approval processes for closing incidents

 #### 3.5 Departmental Referrals
-- Ability to refer incidents to different departments
+- Ability to refer incidents to more than one department
+- Receive from department incident resolution, root cause analysis, and recommendations
 - Inter-departmental collaboration features
 - Tracking of departmental responsibilities and actions
 - Departmental performance metrics for incident handling